Friday, September 23, 2016

 First and foremost, it is necessary that all Americans recognize our right to police public discourse about sex.
 We LGBT citizens represent a massive 3.8% of the US population, yet there remain people out there who are allowed to live and hold steady jobs while refusing to bow to our wisdom on all matters related to gender, marriage and child rearing.

 This has to stop.
 It is a clear breach of our rights.
-These holdouts against the eventual triumph of our ideology must be silenced, and if they will not shut up and learn to think and speak as we tell them--if our demands continue to be ignored, we can only respond by enacting yet stricter laws to threaten their employment and institutions.
+Such holdouts against the triumph of our ideology must be silenced, and if they will not shut up and learn to think and speak as we tell them--if our demands continue to be ignored, we will have to respond by enacting yet stricter laws to threaten their employment and institutions.

 Because enough is enough.
 Who do these people think they are claiming that "boys are boys and girls are girls", that humanity is "divided into two sexes"?
-Who brazenly continue teaching this sick ideology in their homes and churches (which will be closed if they aren’t careful)--who ARE these people anyway?
+Who brazenly continue teaching this sick ideology in their homes and churches--who ARE these people anyway?

 The cognitive disconnect is impossible to credit.
 Don’t you people even understand where you live?
 You live in the United States of America.
 Don’t you realize that we LGBT activists have a constitutionally protected right to force you to parrot our every pronouncement?